VincentToups/emacs-utils/monads.md

 which I haven't described in detail anywhere.
 Kanren depends on a monad (the "stream of substitutions" monad, for the nerds out there).
-An implementation of this monad is a good place to start when thinking about implementing Kanren itsef, but I've never written up a piece of documentation on the implementation of Monads I've cooked up for Elisp, so I thought I'd start there.
+An implementation of this monad is a good place to start when thinking about implementing Kanren itself, but I've never written up a piece of documentation on the implementation of Monads I've cooked up for Elisp, so I thought I'd start there.